 They love living together, even though it takes some work to keep things sane, but I know they wouldn’t have it any other way.
 When we first bought our home back in ’03, their room had brown Berber carpet, peach painted walls, and a giant funky plug-in light fixture on a brass chain.
 How’s that for retro for you?
 Honestly, with a little fixing up, it would fit right in to today’s modern decor and I’m sort of kicking myself for not keeping the fixture.
 Ah well.

 Here’s where we were at the beginning.
 This room has been that peach then followed by this current beige color with pink carpet for our daughters.
-It wasn’t long ago that my hubby finally let me rip out the carpet to expose the gorgeous wood floors (thank you, Lord!).
+It isn’t long ago that my hubby finally let me rip out the carpet to expose the gorgeous wood floors (thank you, Lord!).
 We’ve flip-flopped this room so many times, but now it will stay for our boys because the girls outnumber them and need the larger room.

 This is a nice sized space, approximately 8′ x 12′ with closet.
 One mistake I have done, was to keep adding storage space in every inch I could.
 You may be wondering why that’s a mistake because storage space is good, right?
 Well, it tends to cause a person to keep more than they normally would.
 I created a monster by giving my kids too many places to store things and then we have repeated interactions about keeping it clean and how to maintain the “junk”.